-It’s not really hard to get Stellios Boutaris to speak about wine.
+It’s really not that hard to get Stellios Boutaris to speak about wine.
 His passion for what he does is evident as soon as he starts talking…

 People tend to have a romantic image as far as winemakers are concerned.
 Where does the romanticism end and the hard reality begin?

-Does the fact that wine ages, that a winemaker will be able to taste something that he produced today 10 or 20 years from now, give wine a different dimension?
+Does wine’s ageing potential, and the fact that winemakers are able to taste 10 or 20 years from now something they produced today, give wine a distinct dimension?

 Definitely.
 Wine is about past and present.
 It also contains a lot of vanity; we winemakers are very vain.
 There’s a reason why most winemakers put their names on the label – they love to see their names on the table.

 Where would you place Greek wine on the global wine map?